 Celebrate wins in your business.
 When something goes well for the business, take the time to celebrate it with the employees.
 Something as simple as a morning tea.
 Or Friday afternoon pizza goes a long way towards engaging employees.

 Take a moment to notice employees, especially the star performers.
 Let them know you notice and encourage them.
 Ask a high performer to mentor others.
 It’s one-way to encourage high performance.
 And reward it by allowing the person to mentor others.
 Be part of the team not only the boss.

 Get your employees talking with you.
 Allow them to share their ideas.
 Encourage open dialogue at the right times.

-Be available to your employees to talk about their ideas and any difficulties they are having.
+Be available to your employees to talk about their ideas.
+And any difficulties they are having.
 Personal issues can quite often spill over in to work, allow people the opportunity to talk with you.

+Set boundaries and limit such discussions to work relevance.
+But don’t be completely closed off.
 As a result, you may find yourself in a position to give some wisdom to your employees.
-Accordingly, if you do not allow open dialogue with you, you may end up surprised when something happens.
+If you do not allow open dialogue with you, you get an unpleasant surprise in the future.